wustl-data/wustl-data.github.io/docs/modules/python-pandas/Assignment.md

 Use the Faker library and Pandas to generate a CSV with simulated personal data.

 1. (40 points) - Create a script in your root of your project called `fake_records.py`.
 Using the [Faker](https://faker.readthedocs.io/en/master/index.html) data generator, write a function `generate` in this module that generates 1000 records with the following labels: `First Name`, `Last Name`, `Street Address`, `Phone Number` 🟢.
-Your function should organize the output using your choice of standard Python data structures (e.g. lists, dictionaries, tuples, etc.).
+Your function should organize the output using standard Python data structures (e.g. lists, dictionaries, tuples, etc.) in such a way that you can feed it to a DataFrame constructor in the following step.

  :::tip